DSuveges/TorrentData/Music_Torrent - Nationality/README.md

 ### Half life of music torrents

 Torrents over time lose their popularity.
-Sooner or later no one will download and after a while, seeders will also disconect and the finally the torrent will be completely abandoned.
-The administrators of the torrent tracker deletes these inactive or so called dead torrents.
+Sooner or later, no one will download and after a while, seeders will also disconect so finally, the torrent will be completely abandoned.
+The administrators of the torrent tracker deletes these inactive or so called "dead" torrents.
 The aim of this analysis was to calculate the "half-life"  of Hungarian and international music torrents, as besides the download number, the halflife of torrents could also be informative about the popularity.

 #### Theory behind the half life calculation: